Nordix/metal3-dev-tools/README.md

 # metal3-dev-tools

-Set of internal tools for metal3 development
+Set of internal tools for metal3 development.

 ## Setup